 Harry Potter Hits the Stage

-I think it's important to start closer to the present, from the end of the series, rather than from the beginning.
-When we got our black Hermione Granger karma people went wild.
-People all over the Internet were saying that Hermione Granger is supposed to be white.
-But even in the movies, she's not quite the person she is in the books.
+I think it's important to start closer to the present, from the end of the 7 book series, rather than from the beginning.
+When we got our black Hermione Granger for a stage production of Harry Potter, people went wild.
+All over the internet, people were saying that Hermione Granger is supposed to be white.
+But even in the movies, she's not quite the person she is in the books, action-wise.
 Sure, she's still smart, but there are things that happen in the movies that don't line up the way they were originally written by J.K.
 Rowling.
 Some people complained.
 Some people did not.
 People are allowed to like different things.
 The same as a character is allowed to change as long as that change stays true to who she is.

 Being white has nothing to do with Hermione Granger's personality.

 There is nothing of cultural significance attached to whiteness that was present in any of the Harry Potter books or films.
 Yet, when the news dropped that the Harry Potter stage production would have a black actress playing Hermione Granger, people revolted.
+The same reaction happened for the movie adaptation of The Cursed Child.
 Why?
 What was so important about her white skin that having a darker skinned person playing that role would've changed who she was?
-Have not many roles set in Africa not been played by white people which completely changes the context and cultural significance of those stories, as there is a deep and complex history attached to Africa that does not translate when brought to the screen by a white face.
+Have not many roles set in Africa not been played by white people which completely changes the context and cultural significance of those stories, as there is a deep and complex history attached to Africa and its people that does not translate when brought to the screen by a white face.

 But... she's supposed to have wIlD cUrLy hAiR